Graduate Resources

 Signatures

-- Please turn in your thesis with a blank cover sheet (i.e. do not sign your name on the thesis).
+- Please also turn in your thesis with a blank cover sheet (i.e. do not sign your name on the thesis).
+The MIT Library requires an unsigned copy.

 - MIT-WHOI Joint Program students should follows the guidelines for their individual programs regarding the content of the signature page.